-1. Making financial operations and other deals in monetary funds or other property acquired by a person as a result of his having committed a crime (except for the offences stipulated by Articles 193, 194, 198, 199, 191.1 and 199.2 of this code) or using these monetary funds or other property for the pursuance of business or other economic activity - shall be punishable by a fine in the amount of up to 120 000 roubles or in the amount of the wage or salary, or any other income of the convicted person for a period of up to one year.
+^{1.} Making financial operations and other deals in monetary funds or other property acquired by a person as a result of his having committed a crime (except for the offences stipulated by Articles 193, 194, 198, 199, 191.1 and 199.2 of this code) or using these monetary funds or other property for the pursuance of business or other economic activity - shall be punishable by a fine in the amount of up to 120 000 roubles or in the amount of the wage or salary, or any other income of the convicted person for a period of up to one year.

-2. The same actions committed on a large scale - shall be punishable by a fine in the amount of 100 000 to 500 000 roubles or in the amount of the wage or salary, or any other income of the convicted person for a term of one to three years or by deprivation of liberty for a term of up to five years with or without a fine in the amount of up to 100 000 roubles or in the amount of the wage or salary, or other income of the convicted person for a term of a term of up to six months.
+^{2.} The same actions committed on a large scale - shall be punishable by a fine in the amount of 100 000 to 500 000 roubles or in the amount of the wage or salary, or any other income of the convicted person for a term of one to three years or by deprivation of liberty for a term of up to five years with or without a fine in the amount of up to 100 000 roubles or in the amount of the wage or salary, or other income of the convicted person for a term of a term of up to 100 000 roubles or in the amount of the wage or salary, or other income of the convicted person for a term of up to six months.

-3. The acts provided for by part two of this article which have been committed: a) by a group of persons in a preliminary conspiracy; b) by a person using his official position - shall be punishable by deprivation of liberty for a term of four to eight years with or without a fine in the amount of up to one million roubles or in the amount of the wage or salary, or any other income of the convicted person for a term of up to five years.
+^{3.} The acts provided for by part two of this article which have been committed: a) by a group of persons in a preliminary conspiracy; b) by a person using his official position - shall be punishable by deprivation of liberty for a term of four to eight years with or without a fine in the amount of up to one million roubles or in the amount of the wage or salary, or any other income of the convicted person for a term of up to five years.

-4. The acts stipulated by part 2 or part 3 of this article committed by an organised group - shall be punishable by imprisonment for a term of 10 to 15 years with or without a fine in the amount of up to one million roubles or in the amount of the wage and salary, or any other income of the convicted person, for a period of up to five years.
+^{4.} The acts stipulated by part 2 or part 3 of this article committed by an organised group - shall be punishable by imprisonment for a term of 10 to 15 years with or without a fine in the amount of up to one million roubles or in the amount of the wage and salary, or any other income of the convicted person, for a period of up to five years.